 Mice will sneak in through small holes, raccoons will create larger holes, but squirrels can get through smaller holes which at first glance don’t even seem to be there until an actual inspection is done.

-You’ll see damage around the fascia boards, shingle damage, damage to eavestroughs and outer panels with all kinds of damage along the roof line.
+It won't be as obvious as the damage done by larger animals, but with a careful inspection of obvious trouble areas.
+These include areas around the fascia boards, shingle damage, damage to eavestroughs and outer panels as well as all kinds of damage usually found along the roof line.

 You could try to apply prevention methods yourself but because of our experience with customers who have tried this themselves, we suggest you call the professionals so the job is done right, and with a guarantee.